libp2p/specs/relay/circuit-v1.md

 **Notes for the reader:**

-- In this document, we use `/p2p/Qm...` multiaddrs.
-Libp2p previously used `/ipfs/Qm...` for multiaddrs you'll likely see uses of this notation in the wild. `/ipfs` and `/p2p` multiaddrs are equivalent but `/ipfs` is deprecated `/p2p` should be preferred.
+- In this document, we use `/p2p/Qm...` multiaddrs. libp2p previously used `/ipfs/Qm...` for multiaddrs, and you'll likely see uses of this notation in the wild. `/ipfs` and `/p2p` multiaddrs are equivalent but `/ipfs` is deprecated `/p2p` should be preferred.
 - You may also see `/ipfs/Qm...` used for _file paths_ in IPFS.
 These are _not_ multiaddrs and this confusion is one of the many motivations for switching to `/p2p/Qm...` multiaddrs.

 ## Dramatization